KDE/digikam-doc/setup_application/database_settings.rst

 .. note::

-    If you have an enormous collection, it's recommended to start the MariaDB server with `mysql --max_allowed_packet = 128M`
+    If you have an enormous collection, it's recommended to start the MariaDB server with `mariadb --max_allowed_packet = 128M`

 .. tip::